-About this project
+About this site

 The finished project contains much more information than one could find by examining the tombstones and markers in the cemetery.
 I have attempted to show the maiden names of all married women and thus have identified them by their maiden names.

-I have also included the names of 205 people who are buried in the cemetery but have no stone or marker.
+There are over 200 people who are buried in the cemetery but have no stone or marker.

 These names were obtained from the Vital Statistics records of Nova Scotia, the United Church records for Advocate Harbour and from the scrapbooks of Alene (Sheridan) Mills.
-Alene’s records, 1928 – 1969, were valuable as she indicated the place of burial, such as Advocate, Spencers Island etc. Other sources used in this project were the Smith Funeral Home web site, Wesleyan records 1848-1925, Lulu Ells’ “Obituary Book 1924-1988”, Census Records, Records of Rev. Porter of the Free Baptist Church, Parrsboro Township Records, notes complied on various families names such as: Knowlton, Spicer, Morris, Blenkhorn, Elliott, Hatfield, Atkinson, Ward, Milberry, Dewis etc. The index of the Cemetery prepared in 1988, courtesy of the Wells Foundation, was also consulted.
+Alene’s records, 1928 – 1969, were valuable as she indicated the place of burial, such as Advocate, Spencers Island etc. Other sources used in this project were the Smith Funeral Home web site, Wesleyan records 1848-1925, Lulu Ells’ “Obituary Book 1924-1988”, Census Records, Records of Rev. Porter of the Free Baptist Church, Parrsboro Township Records, notes complied on various family names such as Knowlton, Spicer, Morris, Blenkhorn, Elliott, Hatfield, Atkinson, Ward, Milberry, Dewis etc. The index of the Cemetery prepared in 1988, courtesy of the Wells Foundation, was also consulted.

 Some stones or markers just had a name only on them.
 I have supplied dates of birth and death and marriage information for these people.
 I also used the full names of all individuals, if known, to help identify them.